Shoot-the-Messenger - Art by Hallie Jones & Aron Conaway

 ![]() |

-| Gallery: Post Card Art
+Gallery - Post Card Art

 July 2005 We were stranded in our Panama City Beach condo because of a tropical storm.
-We were also very broke because hallie's purse was stolen on the way down to Florida.
+We were also very broke because Hallie's purse was stolen on the way down to Florida.
 We engaged in this creative activity to pass the time before being evacuated due to Hurricane Charlie.
 The post cards were mailed to various random art galleries and museum staff, along with several of our friends and family members. |

 ![]() |

-| Gallery: One Nation Under God: Operation Shock & Awe
+Gallery - One Nation Under God: Operation Shock & Awe

 Sculptural Installation with Audio/Video Media: Plastic army soldiers, salvaged military desert/partial snow camouflage, rocks, canvas, vinyl, and wood.
 You can read our artists' statement here (PDF).
 The first iteration of this piece was displayed in 2004 at the LAVA Annual Spring Art Exhibition "Art for Evolution".
 We collaborated with musician Thalon Hubbel (aka Ted Directly) on the audio installation.
-The second showing of this installation was in Louisville's Tyler Park as part of the art.music.activism Forecastle Festival.
+The second showing of this installation was in Louisville's Tyler Park as part of the 2nd annual Forecastle art.music.activism Festival.
 The third showing of this installation was at the Louisville Visual Art Association's Water Tower gallery as part of the LIVE Performance Art series, curated by Erin Devine.
 This showing incorporated a video and performance component, as well as an audio installation.
 We collaborated with musician Thalon Hubbel (aka Ted Directly) on the audio installation, Susan Crocker of Lucky Pineapple played Taps on her trumpet during the performance.
 Lakon Badru and Ritu Nahata played a role in the performance. |

 |

-| Gallery: As the World Turns
+Gallery - As the World Turns

 ![]() |